premek/obcanka-reader/README.md

 Example:
 ```
-$givenName	$surname
+$givenName  →  $surname↵
 ```

 ![hw connection](resources/config.png)

-You can use any characters that would be typed directly or the following variables that are read from the ID card.
+You can use any characters that would be typed directly (e.g. tab or spaces to separate fields) or the following variables that are read from the ID card.

 - $serialNumber
 - $cardID